synackuk/n1ghtshade/README.md

 #### Beta 1 Caveats

 * Currently cannot jailbreak iOS 8 and up
-* Mac only; Works on mac os mojave and up
+* Mac only; Works on macOS mojave and up

 #### Download